Pulse campaign delivery and setup FAQ

 - Check which of your campaigns got the most impressions today.
 Those campaigns are likely to "need" your inventory most on this specific node and they are probably prioritized higher, or they are lagging behind their configured goal.

-If you are uncertain in which order campaigns/goals/ads are being picked, see Pulse Distribution and Prioritisation Rules.
+If you are uncertain in which order campaigns/goals/ads are being picked, see Pulse distribution and prioritization rules.

 For example, you have configured an insertion policy in Pulse that says the ad server should always return only one pre-roll upon an ad request.
 However, upon an ad request, Pulse returns two ads in the ticket response, and two ads are shown in the player.

 To understand why a campaign is not delivering as expected, it is important to understand how our distribution engine works when selecting a campaign for delivery.
 For more information on that, see Pulse Distribution Engine.

 - Is the campaign active?